suarezchapman/spo-rest-skeleton/README.md

 ## Summary

+Framework for consuming REST APIs to personalize Chapman and Cutler SPO web parts.
+Uses React.
+Primary target is Logic Apps in Azure talking to third party APIs and SQL.

-Short summary on functionality and used technologies.
+> Short summary on functionality and used technologies.
+>

-[picture of the solution in action, if possible]
+> [picture of the solution in action, if possible]

 ## Used SharePoint Framework Version